in28minutes/in28minutes.com/_posts/2017-11-17-mockito-in-5-steps.md

 layout:     post
 title:      Mockito for Beginner in 5 Steps
 date:       2017-11-17 12:31:19
-summary:    Setting up a basic mockito example with Spring Initializer.
+summary:    Mockito tutorial for Beginner in 5 Steps.
+Understand the basics of mocking with the most popular Java mocking framework with a simple mock example in 5 easy steps.
 categories: Spring Boot, REST Service
 permalink:  /mockito-tutorial-for-beginners
 ---

-## First 5 Steps in Mockito

 Mockito is the most popular mocking framework in Java.